 Every woman needs a great pair of jeans.
-The sort that you can just throw on, go with anything and really flatter your figure, easier said than done.
+The sort that you can just throw on, go with anything and really flatter your figure, but quite often it's easier said than done.

 Finding the perfect pair of jeans can be a tough task, so we’ve sorted through the rails of new jeans to find the best pair of jeans for your figure, whether you have big thighs, a big tummy, you’re pregnant or you want jeans that lift your bum.
 Find your perfect pair below, depending on what you’re looking to cover up, or show off.